architect/arc.codes/src/views/docs/en/reference/app.arc/views.md

 sections:
 ---

-`@views` specifies how to copy shared view code from `src/views/*` to your lambda functions.

-By default files found in the `src/views/` directory will be copied into `node_modules/@architect/views/` of every `GET` route.
+Configure the location of view code.
+Architect considers copies view code into HTTP GET handler Lambda functions.

-You can also specify to only copy view code to specific lambda functions by listing them directly below the `@views` pragma.
+You can also specify to only copy view code to specific lambda functions by listing them directly.
 ## Syntax

 - Routes should be existing `@http` routes.
 - Route names follow the same requirements as `@http` routes. [see `@http`](@http)